Quick Spanish for Travelers

 TAXIS

-Please consider always negotiating the fare in advance, repeat it, have him repeat it or, have him write it.
+Please always negotiate the fare in advance (before you get in the taxi), repeat it, have him repeat it or, have him write it.
+If you agree to the first amount he says, you are almost certainly paying too much.
 Show the driver the bill you are going to pay with and say "cambio - KAHM-b`yo?" (change)?
 If he says no, consider getting another taxi.
-Consider that it is often much easier to hire a taxi than figure out directions, even if you are driving (we have hired taxis to let us follow them).
+It is often much easier to hire a taxi than figure out directions, even if you are driving (we have hired taxis to let us follow them).
 Taxis are much cheaper and more abundant in Latin America than in the United States.
-Note that it is often a better deal to hire a taxi to take you (and your surfboards), watch your stuff, and bring you back than to rent a car.
+It is often a better deal to hire a taxi to take you (and your surfboards), watch your stuff, and bring you back than to rent a car - tightly fold your money into your surfboard leash pocket and pay at the end of your return trip.
 Renting a car is more expensive in Latin America and they tend to price gouge if there is any problem.
-See the dictionary at back for words to add after how many pesos for.
+See the dictionary at back for words to add after; how many pesos for.

 How many pesos to Senor Frogs?